-It is not necessary for everyone to stop using cars altogether - what is important is that people use their cars sensibly.
+It is not necessary for you to stop using your car altogether.
+What is important is that people use their cars sensibly.
 Before each journey, ask yourself "Do I really need to use the car?"
 Consider the following options or go to Transport for London's Journey Planner.

-Croydon has an excellent public transport network including Tramlink, the 28 kilometre, environmentally-friendly light rail system that links Croydon with New Addington, Beckenham, Elmers End and Wimbledon.
+Croydon has an excellent public transport network including Tramlink, the 28 kilometre light rail system that links Croydon with New Addington, Beckenham, Elmers End and Wimbledon.
 Using it also allows you to avoid the stress of peak-time traffic by letting someone else do the driving.

 On yer bike!

-Cycling can be a lot quicker than public transport or a car as well as a very pleasant way of getting around, particularly if you can use cycle tracks for part or all of your journey.
+Cycling can be a lot quicker than public transport or a car.
+It is also a very pleasant way of getting around, especially if you can use cycle tracks for part or all of your journey.
 Sustrans, the sustainable transport campaign group, has cycle route maps and guides including those covering the 27 traffic-free routes in and around London.

 For comprehensive information on cycling click on the council's website under walking and cycling.
 Also check the Croydon Branch - London Cycling Campaign website.

 Physical exercise is good for both your physical and mental health - it helps to reduce stress levels as well as toning muscles and burning calories.
 For more information please see the Walking Healthy Initiative website.